 Mindful Eating and the Holidays

 The holidays are here!
 No doubt many of us are anticipating time with family and friends, gift giving and receiving, and then there’s all that yummy food!
-Comfort foods – those once-a-year-delights that many of us didn’t get to enjoy last year with the pandemic concerns.
+Comfort foods – those once-a-year-delights that many of us didn’t get to enjoy the past two years with the pandemic concerns.
 So this year’s tempting treats may seem even more tempting than ever.
-Our first thought might be to load up on everything because we missed out last year.
+Our first thought might be to load up on everything because we missed out on a couple years.

 Common Holiday Eating Habits